-- 1. Dysarthria .
-A dysarthria assessment should include auditory-perceptual clinical assessment and instrumental assessment if appropriate or available (Chenery, 1998 cited in Murdoch, 1998; Duffy, 2013).
-A perceptual assessment may include the use of informal rating scales or formal tools such as the The Frenchay Dysarthria Assessment (FDA; Enderby, 1983).
-Standardised reading passages such as I he Grandfather Passageqmay also be a useful resource to help collect auditory-perceptual information.
+- 1. Dysarthria A dysarthria assessment should include auditory-perceptual clinical assessment and instrumental assessment if appropriate or available [17, 12].
+A perceptual assessment may include the use of informal rating scales or formal tools such as the The Frenchay Dysarthria Assessment (FDA) [18].
+Standardised reading passages such as 'The Grandfather Passage' may also be a useful resource to help collect auditory-perceptual information.
 Any findings from the perceptual assessment should help to inform whether instrumental assessment would be beneficial.
-In the clinical setting, it is unlikely that an instrumental assessment of the person¢ dysarthria would drastically change the clinical management. - Receptive Language .
-A person with MSA may find processing complex auditory or written information increasingly difficult, due to increasing cognitive difficulties (Grossman et al, 1999; Murray et al, 2008; Spaccavento et al, 2013).
-Simple orientation tasks and assessing their ability to follow instructions of varying complexity should help to establish their current receptive capabilities (Walsh & Smith, 2011).
-Formal assessments of receptive language may be attempted, but may not be appropriate depending on the stage of the MSA.
+In the clinical setting, it is unlikely that an instrumental assessment of the person's dysarthria would drastically change the clinical management. - Receptive Language A person with MSA may find processing complex auditory or written information increasingly difficult, due to increasing cognitive difficulties [19, 20, 21].
+Simple orientation tasks and assessing their ability to follow instructions of varying complexity should help to establish their current receptive capabilities [22].
+Formal assessments of receptive language may be attempted, but may not be appropriate depending on the stage of the MSA. - 3.
+Expressive Language -Is also affected due to the increasing cognitive impairments.
+A person with MSA experiences increasing difficulties with word finding and speech initiation, due to progressive neurological deterioration [23, 22].
+The rate of speech may also be slower compared to someone with Parkinson's disease [24]. - 4.
+Dysphonia A perceptual voice analysis tool such as the GRBAS [25] may be useful to record the impact of MSA on the patient's vocal output.
+Pitch is often increased in people with MSA [24] there may be increased hoarseness and breathiness on phonation [26].
+Due to the interconnectivity between dysarthria and dysphonia, the term dysarthrophonia can be used to describe the presentation.

-- 3. Expressive Language.
-Is also affected due to the increasing cognitive impairments.
-A person with MSA experiences increasing difficulties with word finding and speech initiation, due to progressive neurological deterioration (Lieberman et al, 1992; Walsh & Smith, 2011).
-The rate of speech may also be slower compared to someone with Parkinson¢ disease (Huh et al, 2015). - 4.
-Dysphonia A perceptual voice analysis tool such as the GRBAS (Hirano, 1981) may be useful to record the impact of MSA on the patiento vocal output.
-Pitch is often increased in people with MSA (Huh et al, 2015) there may be increased hoarseness and breathiness on phonation (Skodda et al, 2013).
-Due to the interconnectivity between dysarthria and dysphonia, the term dysarthrophonia can be used to describe the presentation. - 5.
-Inspiratory stridor Can be defined as the presence of ‰rbulent airflow through a partially obstructed airway+(Nikoli and Fuld, 2015 cited Haydock et al, 2015) this symptom increasingly impacts on the MSA patients ability to breathe effectively (Duffy, 2013).
+5. Inspiratory stridor - Can be defined as the presence of "turbulent airflow through a partially obstructed airway" [27] this symptom increasingly impacts on the MSA patient's ability to breathe effectively [12].
 Therefore, there will be an impact on their communication and connected speech output due to reduced respiratory support.
 The patient should seek medical support from ENT if inspiratory stridor is identified (ibid), as they may require surgery such as a tracheostomy procedure.